 Ingrown beard hairs become inflamed when the hairs penetrate the skin before they leave the hair follicle or after they leave the follicle and curve back into the skin.

-This hair disorder most often occurs in the beard area of black men with tightly curled hair who shave.
+This hair disorder most often occurs in the beard and neck areas of black men with tightly curled hair who shave.
 It can also occur in women who shave, especially in the groin area.
 Each ingrown hair results in a tiny, mildly painful pimple with a barely visible hair curling into the center.
 Scarring can result.

-Doctors diagnose the condition by its typical appearance.
+Doctors diagnose the disorder by its typical appearance.

-The best preventive treatment is to stop shaving and grow the beard.
+The best preventive treatment is to stop shaving and allow the hair to grow.
 When the hairs are longer, they do not curl back and puncture the skin.

 A man who does not want a beard can use a depilatory (a liquid or cream preparation that removes unwanted hair), although it often irritates the skin.
-Also, hair can be permanently removed with electrolysis or with laser treatment (see Noncancerous Skin Growths: Growths and Malformations of the Vessels).
+Also, hair can be permanently removed with electrolysis or with laser treatment (see Sidebar 1: Using Lasers to Treat Skin Problems).
 People who must shave should wet the beard first and should shave in the same direction in which the hair grows.
 People should avoid shaving closely with multiple razor strokes.
 Applying eflornithine cream may help by slowing hair growth.

 Last full review/revision July 2014 by Wendy S. Levinbook, MD